lagerqvr/vaasa-lunch/README.md

 # vaasa-lunch
-Simple frontend for fetching student lunch menus in Arabianranta area.
+Simple frontend for fetching student lunch menus in the Vaasa area.